Peregrine Falcon Program at Mayo Clinic

 Peregrine falcons have long fascinated people because of their speed, beauty, and relationship with humans in the sport of falconry.
 When the species was threatened by the devastating impact of DDT, Mayo Clinic became involved in efforts to restore peregrines to the region.

-To date, more than 65 falcon chicks have hatched at Mayo Clinic, to the delight of patients, staff and the community.
+Since 1987, more than 70 falcon chicks have hatched at Mayo Clinic, to the delight of patients, staff and the community.

-We are proud to offer this array of products to celebrate the 35th anniversary of the Peregrine Falcon Program and recognize the important role of nature in the healing environment of Mayo Clinic.
+We are proud to offer this array of products to celebrate the Peregrine Falcon Program and recognize the important role of nature in the healing environment of Mayo Clinic.

 Peregrine Falcon Fun Facts